wordofwarning/wordofwarning.org/current/2020-domestic/august/index.md

 Join us on 12 August for our second set of "artists at home" — seven works selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for proposals</a>.
 Real lives, real stories, real homes.

-Previewed by <a href="http://manchesterwire.co.uk/guide/free-things-to-do-in-manchester-this-week-vinyasa-yoga" target="_blank">Manchester Wire</a>.
+Domestic is one of Manchester Wire's <a href="http://manchesterwire.co.uk/guide/free-things-to-do-in-manchester-this-week-vinyasa-yoga" target="_blank">Free things to do this week</a>.

 #### Programme
 Dominique Savitri Baron-Bonarjee · *Hula dancing at the sink*<br>"Plants are watching every move I make with their sensuous eyes — why don't I move for them, with them?
 Why not make every movement a way to hula dance my way through the day, to make my chores ASMR for nonhumans."